 To install GIMP using the default DNF repository, execute the following dnf install command:

 sudo dnf install gimp

-If desired, you can install the “devel” package using the following command.
+You can install the “devel” package using the following command if desired.

 sudo dnf install gimp-devel

 To confirm the successful installation and build of GIMP, you may use the following command in your terminal.

 Method 2: Install GIMP with Flatpak and Flathub on Fedora

 The second available option for installing GIMP is using the Flatpak package manager, natively installed on your Fedora workstation.
 The primary advantage of using Flatpaks is that they can sometimes be a version or two ahead of what is available on Fedora, depending on the release cycle and updates of the software and the Flatpak package maintainer.
 However, in most cases on Fedora, it is recommended to install the DNF version based on your preferences.